Daniel Mendelsohn Makes a Powerful Case for the

 Daniel Mendelsohn: OK.
 Imagine you’re telling a long story.
 You start telling your story—we’ll call it Tale A—and then, because you need to provide some background information that will help your listener to understand Tale A, you interrupt yourself and veer off into Tale B; and then—while you’re in Tale B, which might itself require some background explanation—you launch into yet another narrative—Tale C—that could help shed light on Tale B; and so forth.
 Eventually, you circle back from Tale C to Tale B to the point in Tale A where you first interrupted yourself, and then you finish your story.
 But of course, by this point you’ve had all this texture, all this additional information that’s been provided by what look like “digressions”—Tale B, Tale C, etc.—but, in the end, turn out to be loaded with information crucial to the audience’s understanding of the primary narrative.

 “Ring composition,” as we call it in Classics, is characteristic of the kind of epic narrative you get in The Iliad and Odyssey, and is associated primarily with Homer: it’s a very useful means of conveying enormous amounts of interconnected information in a highly entertaining way.
-The most famous example occurs in The Odyssey, actually—itself a text that revels in digressions, wanderings, circularity—in a suspenseful passage in Book 19 where Odysseus, finally returned home after 20 years, is recognized by his old nurse, who sees a tell-tale scar on his leg; at which point the whole scene grinds to a halt while Homer gives you the story of the scar, which eventually spirals all the way back to Odysseus’s infancy; only then does the narrative return, gradually, to the moment of the nurse’s recognition of the scar.
+The most famous example occurs in The Odyssey, actually—itself a text that revels in digressions, wanderings, circularity—in a suspenseful passage in Book 19 where Odysseus, finally returned home after 20 years, is recognized by his old nurse, who sees a tell-tale scar on his leg; at which point the whole scene grinds to a halt while Homer gives you the story of the scar, which eventually spirals all the way back to Odysseus’s infancy; only then does the narrative return, gradually, to the moment of the nurse’s recognition of the scar.“I am acutely aware that far more classical literature has disappeared than has survived—a fact that, first, is poignant, and second, should put readers on guard.”

 That’s a very sophisticated and literary example of ring composition, but when you think about it the technique is clearly just a highly stylized version of something that’s very natural to oral narrative, which is a kind of meaningful digressive circularity.
 “So I caught this amazingly big fish but nobody witnessed it!—well, I’d gone off fishing by myself because I had a fight with my boyfriend and needed to clear my head—yeah, we’d had a fight because he insisted that his folks stay with us but I wanted them to stay in a hotel—anyway, so there I was, fishing alone, when suddenly this HUGE…” etc etc.